sinclairzx81/typebox/readme.md

 ```typescript
 import { Conditional } from '@sinclair/typebox/conditional'
 ```
-The following table outlines the TypeBox mappings between TypeScript and JSON schema.
+The following table shows the TypeBox mappings between TypeScript and JSON schema.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬────────────────────────────────┐